maistra/test-infra/README.md

 ## Using Prow

 The official Maistra Prow instance is available at https://prow.maistra.io.
-All commits to this repository's `master` branch will be auto-applied to that cluster.
+All commits to this repository's `main` branch will be auto-applied to that cluster.

 ### Prow Configuration